anan-123/thread-and-process/README.md

 # thread-and-process
-merge sort using threads and processes and the comparison of time taken
+merge sort using threads and processes.

 To run the code : gcc q1.c -lpthread